 Chances are you may already be familiar with the USB-C™ connection type to some extent.
-Whether it’s thanks to your phone or laptop, this type is becoming increasingly common and more aligned with new technology trends.
+Whether it’s thanks to your phone or laptop, this type is becoming increasingly common and more aligned with new

 The advantages of a USB-C monitor specifically center on efficiency and performance to help consumers get more out of their displays.
 In particular, they can help cut down on cord clutter or poor quality data transfers, two hassles that anyone familiar with older tech probably knows all too well.
 They also play into why the greater shift to USB-C is growing steadily with the pace of adoption.